” In vain you rise early and stay up late, toiling for food to eat— for he grants sleep to those he loves. “

 -Psalm 127:2 NIV

-A good night’s sleep might be hard to come by, especially with the recent time change or if you have small children in your home.
-If you have children under 1 you are basically living on caffeine for a year and longing for that nap in the afternoon.
+A good night’s sleep might be hard to come by.
+With the recent time change or if you have small children in your home, it can be a daily struggle.
 Sleep is vital for our children and ourselves.
 It lets our body heal, grow, and recharge for the next day ahead.
 For many of us and our families, we tend to push ourselves to the limit by staying up late and waking up early with no sign of stopping in between.

 Eventually, your body will tell you that it has had enough and this may come in the form of getting sick, easily agitated with co-workers or family members, and your productivity may slow down at work.
 Your children may exhibit the same kind of issues at school.
 Their study habits will decline, friendships may be impacted, and their lack of attention may widen their achievement gap.